-The size of the pores is mainly due to genetics, so if you have big pores, start blaming your ancestors for it.
-Yep!
+The size of the pores is mainly due to genetics, so if you have big pores, start blaming your ancestors for them.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission at no extra cost to you.

-Although experts agree that there is no way to reduce size pore, there are actually things you can do to make them appear smaller.
+Although experts agree that there is no way to reduce the size of your pores, there are actually things you can do to make them appear smaller.

 Here are 15 things, according to experts, you can do/use to minimize the appearance of pores:

 - Exfoliate the skin using salicylic acid

 - Use a pore refiner toner for your skin type